• Skip to main content

 We can teach employees about sexual harassment: what it is and how to report it, but where we can make the biggest impact is providing every employee with the tools and techniques to handle issues at the lowest level, in a prevention mode.
 Teaching how to speak in the assertive voice is worth the training bucks.

 To become naturally assertive in all instances is possible but does come with a prerequisite: To be genuinely assertive, you must respect yourself and others; you must have respect for your own self-worth and dignity.
-Women Deserve Better Contributor Joyce McCauley-Benner offers encouragement to those on the road to healing: “It is also important to recognize that experiencing trauma and abuse including assault makes having this prerequisite challenging.
+Women Deserve Better Editor Joyce McCauley-Benner offers encouragement to those on the road to healing: “It is also important to recognize that experiencing trauma and abuse including assault makes having this prerequisite challenging.
 But know that starting the healing process, finding your voice, and reclaiming your power, leads to rediscovering your self-worth and dignity.”

 By Cynthia Wood